juanfdzoteb2/BeerSearchingAppTest/BeerSearchingApp/README.md

 # BeerSearchingAppTest

-This is an aplicaction for a Technical Test iOS MO2O
+This is an application for a Technical Test iOS MO2O

 ## Authors